anuragsolanki/FlipViewUtils/README.markdown

 Installation & Usage
 --------------------

-  - To use the FlipViewUtils library in an app, just drag the FlipViewUtils class files (link) (demo files and assets are not needed) into your project and add the *QuartzCore framework*.
+  - To use the FlipViewUtils library in an app, just drag the FlipViewUtils class files ([link][library link]) (demo files and assets are not needed) into your project and add the *QuartzCore framework*.
 Make sure to *check* "Copy items into destination's group folder (if needed)" if Xcode asks the same.

   - Next you need to add *-all_load* to the **Other Linker Flags** build setting of your app. ([click here][reason1] to know the reason)